Tereziekasalie/english-for-designers/Storytelling/index.md

 ![tricks](18.png)

-Lets try something.
+Let’s try something.

-#### Choose a logo what you know a well… somehthing like Nike, adidas or Chanel.
+#### Choose a logo that you know a well… Something like Nike, adidas, or Chanel.

 ![chooselogo](19.png)

-Deconstruct a logo by breaking it down into basic shapes and elements. ( circles, shapes and lines)
+Deconstruct a logo by breaking it down into basic shapes and elements (circles, shapes and lines).

 ![23tips](20.png)

 Use these basic shapes co create completely new logo in few minutes.
 ![4tips](21.png)

-This can be great way to help understand power of basic shapes and elements in graphic design.
+This can be great way to help understand the power of basic shapes and elements in graphic design.

 ### And another example for home <3 <3 <3